Soergel bimodules for universal Coxeter groups: The -colored Temperley-Lieb 2-category

 \subsection{Definitions}

 We assume that the reader is familiar with several topics, for which we give some references.
 Introductory material on the Temperley-Lieb category can be found in \cite{WestburyTL,GooWen}.
 An introduction to (strict) 2-categories and their diagrammatic presentations can be found in \cite[section 2]{LauDiagrams}.
-An introduction to Karoubi envelopes can be found in \cite{BarMor}, or on Wikipedia.
+An introduction to Karoubi envelopes (of categories and 2-categories) can be found in \cite{LauSL2}.

 Let $S$ be a finite set with size $n$.
 We associate a color to each element of $S$, blue to $b$ and red to $r$, etcetera.
+Let $\d$ be an indeterminate.

 \begin{defn} The \emph{$S$-colored} or \emph{$n$-colored Temperley-Lieb 2-category} $\STL$ is the $\ZM[\d]$-linear 2-category with objects $S$, having the following presentation.
 There is a generating 1-morphism from $b$ to $r$, for each pair of distinct elements $b \ne r \in S$.
 Therefore, a general 1-morphism can be represented uniquely by the (non-empty) sequence $\un{x} = s_1 s_2 \ldots s_m$ of colors through which it passes, satisfying $s_i \ne s_{i+1}$ for all $i$.
 We read 1-morphisms from right to left, so that $\un{x}$ has source $s_m$ and target $s_1$.
 We say the 1-morphism has \emph{length} $\ell(\un{x}) = m$ (this is not additive under composition; it would be additive if we set $\ell(\un{x})=m-1$ instead).
 For instance, the identity 1-morphism of any object $s \in S$ has length $1$.
 We represent a composition of 1-morphisms diagrammatically as a sequence of dots on the line, separating regions of different colors.